-- Continued implementation of people development including targeted leadership development activities. - Unconscious bias training for all leaders in Statkraft and strengthened mechanisms to avoid bias in Statkraft's people processes. - · Increased mobility and rotation. - Key activities planned for 2020 include working actively to increase the number of women in management positions.
+- · Continued implementation of people development including targeted leadership development activities. - Unconscious bias training for all leaders in Statkraft and strengthened mechanisms to avoid bias in Statkraft's people processes. - · Key activities planned for 2020 include working actively to increase the number of women in management positions. - · Safe working from home practices